The world we live in is crazy right now.

 It makes me very thankful for the simplicity of our life.
-Even as I’ve gotten rid of more, I’ve felt more and more freedom and the possibility for my new life.
+We were able to feel more secure and flexible during these changing times.
+Even as I’ve gotten rid of more, I’ve felt more and more freedom and the possibility for my new life and the ways I want to achieve my goals.
 We are looking at a new adventure and we are opening up even more possibilities for the future!

 Do You Want to Become a Minimalist?